Jbachtiger/ci-pp4-the-unconventional-programmer/README.md

 ## Design
 ### Wireframes
-Before coding commenced, a set of wireframes were created to help me visualise roughly what my website would look like on desktop, tablet and mobile.
-It provided a starting point for me in terms of design.
+Before coding commenced, a set of wireframes were created to help me visualise roughly what the website would look like on desktop, tablet and mobile.
+It provided a starting point in terms of design.
 The finalised project went through many iterations and has changed from the initial wireframes however, inspiration was taken from these wireframes.

 - Homepage
 ![Homepage](docs/wireframes/homepage.png)